 The following research groups belong to this cluster:

-Within this cluster methods and techniques from mathematics, computer science, physics, electrical engineering and medicine are used in the imaging, modelling and interpretation of biomedical systems.
-In both research and clinical diagnostics these methods are applied to measure, understand, predict and depict the structure, function and metabolism of living cells and tissues.
+Within this cluster methods and techniques from e.g. mathematics, computer science, physics, and medicine are used in medical imaging, image analysis, and modelling and interpretation of biomedical systems.
+In both research and clinical diagnostics these methods are applied to understand the workings of the human body, and to accurately predict the application of medical interventions.